RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 In this section we're going to be configuring the networking for our environment.
 You're probably just wanting to create virtual machines, but let's just finish this one step and we'll understand a lot more about how networking works in OpenShift.

-With OpenShift Virtualization (or more specifically, OpenShift in general - regardless of the workload type) we have a few different options for networking - we can just have our virtual machines be attached to the same pod networks that our containers would have access to, or we can configure more real-world virtualisation networking constructs like bridged networking, SR/IOV, and so on.
-It's also absolutely possible to have a combination of these, e.g. both pod networking and a bridged interface directly attached to a VM at the same time, using [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), the default networking CNI in OpenShift 4.x.
+With OpenShift Virtualization (or more specifically, OpenShift in general - regardless of the workload type) we have a few different options for networking.
+We can just have our virtual machines be attached to the same pod networks that our containers would have access to, or we can configure more real-world virtualisation networking constructs like bridged networking, SR/IOV, and so on.
+It's also possible to have a combination of these, e.g. both pod networking and a bridged interface directly attached to a VM at the same time, using [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), the default networking CNI in OpenShift 4.x.
 Multus allows multiple "sub-CNI" devices to be attached to a pod (regardless of whether a virtual machine is running there).

 In this lab we're going to enable multiple options - pod networking **and** a secondary network interface provided by a bridge on the underlying worker nodes (hypervisors).
 Each of the worker nodes has been configured with an additional, currently unused, network interface that is defined as `enp3s0`, and we'll create a bridge device, called `br1`, so we can attach our virtual machines to it - this network is actually the same L2 network as the one attached to `enp2s0`, so it's on the `192.168.123.0/24` network as well.